Do Water Filters Make Water Taste Better?

 Water filter jugs fitted with an activated carbon filter will improve the taste of water.
 This is the case for those dealing with chlorine.
 Places with extreme water contamination may need a more complex filtration system to remove unpleasant tastes from water.

 Chlorine is used by most water management systems to kill disease-causing microorganisms.
-While chlorine may not pose an immediate health hazard, your water will likely taste awful.
+While chlorine may not pose an immediate health hazard, your water will likely wreak of it!

 So, how do you get rid of the chlorine taste?